Katello/katello-client-bootstrap/README.md

 ~~~

-### Configuring the client to run only in noop mode
+### Configuring Puppet on the client to run only in noop mode

 When migrating or registering clients which may have never been managed via Puppet, it may be useful to configure the agent in `noop` mode.
 This allows the client to be managed via Foreman, while getting facts & reports about its configuration state, without making any changes to it.
-The `--puppet-noop` switch facilitates this behavior
+The `--puppet-noop` switch facilitates this behavior.

 ~~~
 ./bootstrap.py -l admin \